openxpki/openxpki/doc/reference/configuration/workflows/enroll.rst

 the renewal window), you can trigger the automatic revocation of the signer certificate.
-Setting a reason code is mandatory, supported values can be taken from the openssl man page (mind the CamelCasing), the delayed_revocation_time is optional and can be relative or absolute date as consumed by OpenXPKI::DateTime, any empty value becomes "now"::
+Setting a reason code is mandatory, supported values can be taken from the openssl man page (mind the CamelCasing), the delay_revocation_time is optional and can be relative or absolute date as consumed by OpenXPKI::DateTime, any empty value becomes "now"::

     revoke_on_replace:
         reason_code: superseded
-        delayed_revocation_time: +000002
+        delay_revocation_time: +000002

 The above gives your friendly admins a 48h window to replace the certificates before they show up on the next CRL.